antonbashir/dart-iouring-transport/README.md

     - [stream() - Returns a stream of data as it becomes available.](#stream---returns-a-stream-of-data-as-it-becomes-available-1)
     - [writeSingle() - Writes a single chunk of data to the client connection.](#writesingle---writes-a-single-chunk-of-data-to-the-client-connection)
     - [writeMany() - Writes multiple chunks of data to the client connection.](#writemany---writes-multiple-chunks-of-data-to-the-client-connection)
     - [\[async\] close() - Closes the server connection.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the connection.](#async-close---closes-the-server-connection-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-connection)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the connection.](#async-close---closes-the-server-connection-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-connection)
     - [\[async\] closeServer() - Closes the server.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the server.](#async-closeserver---closes-the-server-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-server)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the server.](#async-closeserver---closes-the-server-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-server)
 - [TransportServerDatagramReceiver](#transportserverdatagramreceiver)
   - [Properties](#properties-3)
     - [active - Indicates whether the server datagram receiver is currently active or not.](#active---indicates-whether-the-server-datagram-receiver-is-currently-active-or-not)
     - [inbound - Returns the inbound stream of the server datagram receiver.](#inbound---returns-the-inbound-stream-of-the-server-datagram-receiver)
   - [Methods](#methods-3)
     - [receive() - Initiates the process of receiving datagrams.](#receive---initiates-the-process-of-receiving-datagrams)
     - [\[async\] close() - Closes the server datagram receiver.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the server datagram receiver.](#async-close---closes-the-server-datagram-receiver-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-server-datagram-receiver)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the server datagram receiver.](#async-close---closes-the-server-datagram-receiver-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-server-datagram-receiver)
 - [TransportServerDatagramResponder](#transportserverdatagramresponder)
   - [Properties](#properties-4)
     - [active - Indicates whether the datagram responder is currently active or not.](#active---indicates-whether-the-datagram-responder-is-currently-active-or-not)